egr314-306-s24-github-io/Team-306/README.md

-# Welcome to Team 306's respository
+# Welcome to Team 306's repository

 Hello guys!
 I'm Sivanee and this is our team 306's repository